ben-jamming-reilly/webdev-master-class/README.md

 ## Setting Up Your Environment

-If this is your first time doing anything with JavaScript and the web, fear not as I will provide a step by step guide to configuring your enviroment.
+If this is your first time doing anything with JavaScript and the web, fear not as I will provide a step by step guide to configure your enviroment.
+You are welcome to use any text editor of your choosing, although I would highly recommend vs-code (not to be confused with Visual Studio).

+You can get vs-code [here](https://code.visualstudio.com/download) and I would recommend the following extensions ...

+> Bracket Pair Colorizer

+> ES7 React/Redux/GraphQL/React-Native snippets

+> Prettier - Code formatter

 ### Linux (Debian Based)